Harriet Wakeman

 Harriet has a busy and varied costs practice.
 She acts in all aspects of cost litigation and litigation funding, both as sole counsel and led.

 Harriet has experience in costs law cases in both the High Court and Senior Courts Costs Office, as well as the County Court.
-Harriet has acted in claims concerning significant sums of costs: recently, she acted for the Lord Chancellor before a Divisional Court in a challenge to an order made by a Crown Court judge concerning the recovery of private prosecution costs out of public funds which totalled just under £6 million.
+Harriet has acted in claims concerning significant sums of costs: she acted for the Lord Chancellor before a Divisional Court in a challenge to an order made by a Crown Court judge concerning the recovery of private prosecution costs out of public funds which totalled just under £6 million.

 EU Law post-Brexit